 Avocados, nuts, and flaxseed are great sources of healthy fat also.
 Avocado can be grown in some climates, nuts, and flaxseed can be stored, but do not have a long shelf life.
 Again, growing your own is your best bet.

 All fruits and vegetables and this is the primary reason behind your own garden.
 Depending on where you live, there will be a sufficient variety of vegetables that can be grown to provide you with all of the Carbs you need.
 Making sure you have this taken care of before the SHTF is a crucial item to consider.
 You aren’t going to go dig up your back yard very easily and plant a bumper crop of Martha Stewart worthy veggies your first year.

-Grains and rice or any foods that contain these items or are made with flour (grains such as wheat are best kept in their whole wheat berry form; it can keep for up to 30 years in its raw state in a vacuum sealed container or bucket).
-Growing wheat is a great option if you live in the mid-west as a rule.
+Grains and rice or any foods that contain these items or are made with flour (grains such as wheat are best kept in their whole wheat berry form; it can keep for up to 30 years in their raw state in a vacuum-sealed container or bucket).
+Growing wheat is a great option if you live in the Midwest as a rule.
 This won’t be feasible for city dwellers in sufficient quantities unless you take over a golf course or a football field and re-purpose them.
 Not that this isn’t possible, but grains would be lower on my list of possible replacements.